IntraCal™ Featured on NaturalNews.com!

 What are the Health Benefits of IntraCal™?

 - Provides superior calcium in an ultra absorbable form

 - Works efficiently to transport usable calcium into your bones

 - Calcium orotate is more effective than all conventional calcium salts

-- Magnesium orotate helps absorption, regulates the nervous system, and supports heart health
+- Contains magnesium orotate to assist absorption, regulate the nervous system, and support heart health

 - Made in the USA and Vegan Safe!
 Contains no GMO's, toxins, or gluten!

 We Asked Our Customers What They Like About IntraCal™

 - "IntraCal™ is by far the best calcium supplement I have ever used, and I have tried many!
 It is the only one that has caused me to notice a definite change in my nails, and all over well-being of my body.
 I have never "endorsed" a product by anyone, but I must say that the quality of IntraCal™ (and the other products I have tried from Global Healing Center) are worth every penny." ~Pat T.

 - "IntraCal would be my #1 can't live without dietary supplement !
 I have been taking IntraCal for close to two years now and it's one of the main supplements" ~J.C.